Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

-To generate solutions to $N+1$ digit addition problems, \name{} uses a novel decoding method called \emph{\decodingname} which utilizes a model's abilities to perform both fast and slow addition for $1$ through $N$ digit addition. \emph{\Decodingname{}} is inspired by the approaches of least-to-most prompting \cite{zhou2023leasttomost} and self-consistency \cite{wang2023selfconsistency}.
-In least-to-most prompting, models are prompted to decompose problems into simpler sub-problems before solving each one in sequence. \decodingname{} (Figure~\ref{fig:stg_and_consistency_base}) follows in the footsteps of least-to-most prompting, but adds in a built in self-consistency check inspired by \cite{wang2023selfconsistency}.
+As described in Section~\ref{sec:supervisedtraining}, the curriculum learning setup requires that models successfully learn both fast and slow styles of $1$ through $N$ digit addition before engaging in learning $N+1$ digit addition.
+Additionally, the precondition for ending the supervised phase of learning and beginning self-training is that models achieve near-perfect generalization accuracy on slow, chain-of-thought augmented $N+1$ digit addition.
+This precondition immediately suggests a method of generating training examples for ``slow'' $N+1$ digit addition: simply directly sampling from the model using greedy decoding.
+Generating ``fast'' style training examples is a more complex process.
+Figure ~\ref{fig:supervised_generalization} shows that longer after models generalize using chain-of-thought, generalization without such reasoning remains poor.
+To generate solutions to $N+1$ digit addition problems, \name{} uses a novel decoding method called \emph{\decodingname} which utilizes a model's abilities to perform both fast and slow addition for $1$ through $N$ digit addition (Figure~\ref{fig:simplifyandguess}). \emph{\Decodingname{}} is inspired by the approaches of least-to-most prompting \citep{zhou2023leasttomost} and self-consistency \citep{wang2023selfconsistency}.
+In least-to-most prompting, models are prompted to decompose problems into simpler sub-problems before solving each one in sequence. \Decodingname{} follows a similar process, but adds in a built in self-consistency check inspired by \cite{wang2023selfconsistency}.
 After each simplification of the problem, \decodingname{} asks the model to directly guess the final solution without using any further reasoning steps.
 The final answer is a majority vote over all intermediate guesses.
 For example, if a model is tasked with solving an $8$-digit addition problem, it will first simplify the problem into a $7$ digit addition problem before taking its first guess of a solution.
 It then repeats this process with the 7-digit problem it just generated, and so on.
-This process is described in Figure~\ref{fig:stg_and_consistency_base}.
+This process is described in Figure~\ref{fig:simplifyandguess}.